linkspreed/LaaS/log.md

 ## All changes that we will make from 17.11.2022 will appear here ...

+### 17.02.2023 (announcement Salesy - LaaS)
+- We're thrilled to announce that we're continuing development on Salesy, the first platform of LaaS!
+Our team is working hard to bring new features and capabilities to Salesy, so stay tuned for updates! 🚀💻🌟 #LaaS #Salesy #Development #NewFeatures

 ### 17.02.2023 (announcement LaaS)
 - We're in building mode at Linkspreed, crafting new SaaS projects that will take your productivity to the next level! 💻🚀🌟 #BuildingMode #SaaSProjects #Linkspreed